FeMCDias/shikiri/README.md

 ## Additional Notes

-- **JWT Authentication:** Certain endpoints require a valid JWT token in the `Authorization` header.
 - **Error Handling:** Services implement error checking and handling for secure operation.

 For more details on implementation, setup, and usage, please refer to the individual service repositories linked above.